Description

 property.
 This property is of type Rotation

-, which allows you to set or get the rotation in terms of angles or quaternions.
+, which allows you to set or get the rotation in terms of quaternions.

 Example usage: